zama-ai/tfhe-rs/tfhe/docs/guides/js_on_wasm_api.md

 ### Commented code to generate keys for shortint and encrypt a ciphertext

 {% hint style="info" %}
-Be sure to update the path of the required clause in the example below for the TFHE package that was just built.
+Make sure to update the path of the required clause in the example below to match the location of the TFHE package that was just built.
 {% endhint %}

 ```javascript